Azamara Journey accidents and incidents

 During its service history, the vessel was operating under the names R Six (2000-2003), Blue Star (2003-2005), Blue Dream (2005-2007).

 |25 February 2014||Propulsion / Power Loss|

-On February 25, 2014, the vessel was on 14-day Asian cruise (itinerary Feb 17 - Mar 3) from Hong Kong China to Tokyo Japan, with call ports in Taiwan (Keelung) and Japan (Ishigaki, Okinawa, Tokyo, Osaka).
+On February 25, 2014, the vessel was on 14-day Asian cruise (itinerary Feb 17 - Mar 3) from Hong Kong China to Tokyo Japan, with ports of call in Taiwan (Keelung) and Japan (Ishigaki, Okinawa, Tokyo, Osaka).
 While approaching Tokyo, the ship experienced propulsion problems – one of its 2 propellers was damaged by ocean debris.
 The incident resulted in reduced cruising speed, itinerary change (call port Tokyo was dropped) and cruise cancellation.

 Passenger disembarkation was on Feb 28 in Kyoto-Osaka (instead of Tokyo on Mar 3) where the ship remained docked for repairs.
 Passengers were allowed to stay on board until the voyage’s last scheduled date (March 3).
 Azamara Cruises provided all passengers with complimentary flights to Shanghai China.
-As compensation, all passengers received partial refund (for the lost 3 days) plus 25% future Azamara cruise booking discount.
-The next itinerary from Shanghai (scheduled for March 3) was also cancelled.
+As compensation, all passengers received a partial refund (for the lost 3 days) plus 25% future Azamara cruise booking discount.
+The next itinerary from Shanghai (scheduled for March 3) was also canceled.